 Ashy dermatosis in Child

-EDP has been associated with certain exposures, including ammonium nitrate, oral radiographic contrast media, cobalt, and parasitic whipworm infection.
+Pathogenetically, a cell-mediated immune reaction to antigens located in basal and mid-epidermal keratinocytes is postulated.
+No definitive cause has been identified; however, AD has been associated with certain exposures, including ammonium nitrate, oral radiographic contrast media, cobalt, enteroviral infection, HIV seroconversion, chronic hepatitis C infection, and whipworm infection.

 L81.4 – Other melanin hyperpigmentation